Rasmuzeri/bittium_case_2/README.md

 5. The response will appear in the chat window, showing improved code that follows best practices.

 6. You can continue the conversation by sending additional messages or questions.

+7. To start a new conversation, click the "Reset Chat" button.

+## Features

+- **Chat Interface**: A clean, modern chat interface with user messages aligned to the right and AI responses to the left
+- **Voice Input**: Speak your queries using the microphone button
+- **Enter to Send**: Press Enter to quickly send messages
+- **Reset Functionality**: Clear the chat history with a single click
+- **Responsive Design**: Works well on various screen sizes

 ## Project Architecture